Adam-Lechnos/windows-enforcer/README.md

 *  Any certs expiring within 45 days or less
   * Will continue to alert until replaced with a non-expiring cert.
 All cert options should be identical, such as Subject, CN, and SAN.
   * Once the expiry is 14 days or less automatic replacements will occur.
 These expiring certs will be removed and then added during the 14-day window.
+* Last runs for any host is not reported back for more than 28 days.
+Last runs may be monitored by checking the parent NAS drive `Z`, checking the filename of the hostname corresponding to the last run check.
+Simply open the file to check the last date and time of the most recent enforcement run.